gcallant/ChatApplication/README.md

   This game uses a client-server system in order to operate and play.
 In order for the game to function properly, the server should be started before any of the clients try to connect.

-  Assumptions: You must have Python 2.7 or greater installed on your operating system in order to use the functionality provided by this program.
+  Assumptions: You must have Python 2.7 installed on your operating system in order to use the functionality provided by this program.
 Visit [this link](https://www.python.org/downloads/) to download a version of Python for your operating system.